This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 Your surgeon will make an incision near your toe.
 He will remove all or part of your toe.
 He will stitch the skin back together.
 A thick, soft bandage will be placed over your foot.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room or sent home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room or sent home.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your surgery.

 - You have a cold or the flu.

 - You have questions or concerns about your surgery.